KTH/devops-course/contributions/feedback/yimingj/README.md

 ## Description

-I would like to sumbit a feedback to [this essay](https://github.com/KTH/devops-course/pull/2319)
+I would like to sumbit a feedback to [this essay](https://github.com/KTH/devops-course/pull/2319).

+Feedback can be found [here](https://github.com/KTH/devops-course/pull/2319#issuecomment-1542449909).